dchud/warehousing-course/README-vm-installation.txt

   Save the file and exit your editor.

+8. Start up the image:

-8. ~/dbplus $ vagrant up
+   ~/dbplus $ vagrant up

+Or:

+   C:\dbplus> vagrant up

 This should download the box image.
-It is big - at least 2.5Gb.
+It is big - at least 2.8Gb.
 After the download completes, the image should boot up and you should see a window open with the box coming online.